 There is no quick fix or secret potion that will suddenly make this better.
 In these times, patience is key!
 I would love to snap my fingers and be better right now, but I cannot.
 As much effort as I put into healing, it will take some time.

-8. I am not doing this on purpose
+8. I am not doing this to hurt you.

 It is difficult to understand mental illness, and even harder to explain.
 This is not a cry for help, but a disease that consumes my mind.
 I am not trying to get attention.
 Mental illness affects many people, and I happen to be one of them.

-9. I love you & our friendship will always remain important
+10. I love you & our friendship means a lot to me.

 I cannot give you a date or time of when I will be myself again.
 It could be today, tomorrow or months from now.
 In that time, when I’am distant and withdrawn, know my love and support for you always remains.
 When the sun shows its face from behind the clouds, look for me dancing in the aftermath of the storm.